auraphp/Aura.Autoload/README.md

     // classes in this path as well:
     $loader->addPath('vendor\package\\', '/path/to/vendor.package/tests');

-(Note that you should end the prefixes with a double-backslash in the case of namespaces, not a single backslash.)
+(Note that you should end formal namespace prefixes with a double-backslash, not a single backslash.)

 If the `Loader` cannot find a class in the explicit paths for the specific prefix given, it will fall back to looking in the include-path.